 Wolfgang Ziegler: Efficient development workflows with Composer

 Wolfgang had quite a big audience and lots of talk after the session.
-It seems that many developers have not worked so intensly with composer yet.
+It seems that many developers have not worked so intensely with composer yet.
 But this session provided an overview of possible workflows and showed practical solutions for building and deploying composer-managed projects.
-Wolfgang shared his experiences with handling Drupal projects and focued in his talk on approaches that can be shared across projects and team members.
+Wolfgang shared his experiences with handling Drupal projects and focused in his talk on approaches that can be shared across projects and team members.

 A beautiful city but cloudy weather.
-Nevertheless the christmas market at night was shiny and also the after-parties had some surprises like the Cinema Zapping on Friday or the secret visit to Unijazz on Saturday.
+Nevertheless, the Christmas market at night was shiny and also the after-parties had some surprises like the Cinema Zapping on Friday or the secret visit to Unijazz on Saturday.
 In two years the event will be back in Belgrad and I'm sure to be there too.